openstack/kolla-ansible/doc/source/user/multinode.rst

 .. note::

-   RabbitMQ doesn’t work with IP addresses, hence the IP address of ``api_interface`` should be resolvable by hostnames to make sure that all RabbitMQ Cluster hosts can resolve each others hostnames beforehand.
+   RabbitMQ doesn't work with IP addresses, hence the IP address of ``api_interface`` should be resolvable by hostnames to make sure that all RabbitMQ Cluster hosts can resolve each others hostnames beforehand.